 to pay for them, you'd think that Thomson's would take greater care to

 avoid misleading advertising.
-'2 Huge Posters' declares the cover blurb,
+'2 Huge Posters' shouts the cover blurb,

 but it's actually only one double-sided poster.
 Is there a difference?
 Yes,

 there is.
-Two posters would be two separate posters which could be put
+Two posters would be two separate posters which could be dis-

 have been described as what it was - a double-sided poster.
 A subtle

 distinction admittedly, but an important one.
-Siblings thinking that
+Any siblings hoping

-they'd have a poster each were bound for disappointment.
+for a poster each were doomed to bitter disappointment.

-the only artist since DUDLEY D. WATKINS to do full justice to OOR
+the only artist since DUDLEY D. WATKINS to do justice to Oor

-WULLIE and THE BROONS.
+WULLIE & The BROONS.
 Nice simple layouts, clear storytelling,

 minimalist layout (look at the 'classroom' - then recall the work that

 and poor perspective.
-(In the first pic, the teacher looks as if he's floating
+(In the first pic, teacher looks as if he's floating

 above the pupils.)
-This is the standard of art I'd expect to see in a fanzine
+This is the standard of art I'd expect to see in a fan-

 he tries to emulate it.)
-But, hey - it gets worse.
+But it gets worse.
 Look below.

 Sadly, nothing more need be said.